 Houston bids farewell to George Floyd in hometown funeral

-HOUSTON: Mourners packed a Houston church to pay tribute to George Floyd at his hometown funeral on Tuesday (Jun 9), the culmination of a long farewell to the 46-year-old African American whose death in custody ignited global protests against police brutality and racism.
+HOUSTON: Family and friends gathered to lay George Floyd to rest in his hometown of Houston on Tuesday (Jun 9), with gospel and poignant tributes capping the long farewell to the 46-year-old African American whose death ignited global protests against police brutality and racism.

 Politicians, civil rights activists and celebrities joined the family to share memories of the man they called a "gentle giant" before his gold casket was due to be conveyed by horse-drawn carriage to his final resting place by his mother's grave.